PeterCookDev/TalksIveEnjoyed/PsychologyLeadership.md

 - [Sean Stephenson - The prison of your mind](https://www.youtube.com/watch?v=VaRO5-V1uK0)  [10:25]
 - [Laura Schulz - The surprisingly logical minds of babies](http://www.ted.com/talks/laura_schulz_the_surprisingly_logical_minds_of_babies)  [20:18]
 - [Brené Brown - The power of vulnerability](http://www.ted.com/talks/brene_brown_on_vulnerability)  [20:19]

 - [Margaret Heffernan - The dangers of "willful blindness"](http://www.ted.com/talks/margaret_heffernan_the_dangers_of_willful_blindness) [14:38]
+Takeaway: Are there things that people are afraid to raise?
+Don't speak out because nothing will change, easier just to not see it.
+People who speak out are 'whistleblowers', usually loyal, conservative people.

 - [Margaret Heffernan - Why it's time to forget the pecking order at work](http://www.ted.com/talks/margaret_heffernan_why_it_s_time_to_forget_the_pecking_order_at_work)  [15:47]
 Takeaway: Avoid superstars, average groups work better, superstars suppress the productivity of the rest.
 Successful groups higher scores for reading the mind in the eye tests (EQ measure).
 Give each member equal time to speak.
 'There will be no stars in this team we need everybody'